timothyschoen/elementary.code_macOS/README.md

 Installation is necessary because it moves some glib schemas that the app needs in order to launch.

 It also copies the elementary-icon-theme to $HOMEBREW_DIR/share/icons/ and sets it as the default theme in ~/.config/gtk-3.0/settings.ini
-So this script will change your default gtk theme, be warned!
+So this script will change your default gtk theme, be warned!!
 Not many apps on mac use gtk so it's probably not a big deal for most.

 It will install the application to /Applications/Code.app